YatingMusic/ddsp-singing-vocoders/README.md

 Official PyTorch implementation of ISMIR2022 paper "DDSP-based Singing Vocoders: A New Subtractive-based Synthesizer and A Comprehensive Evaluation".

 In this repository:
-* we propose a novel singing voice vocoders based on subtractive synthesizer: **SawSing**
+* We propose a novel singing voice vocoders based on subtractive synthesizer: **SawSing**
-* we present a collection of ddsp-based singing voice vocoders for singing voice
+* We present a collection of ddsp-based singing voice vocoders for singing voice
-* we demonstrate that with only sinusoidal sources and LTV-FIR filters can generate satisfying results with limited resources (1 GPU, 3-hour training data).
+* We demonstrate that with only ddsp-based singing voice vocoders have relatively small model size but can generate satisfying results using limited resources (1 GPU, 3-hour training data).

 ## A. Installation
 ```bash